testvon/alecsatin.github.io/_posts/2017-09-29-greenwald-why-the-reformation-ebook.md

 *Why the Reformation?* by Rev. Emanuel Greenwald is available at no charge from the Lutheran Library.

-You can download a copy of the ebook directly from the publisher [Lutheran Library Publishing Ministry](http://www.lutheranlibrary.org/ebook/112h-greenwald-why-the-reformation/#download-the-ebook).
+You can download a copy of the ebook directly from the publisher [Why the Reformation? by Emanuel Greenwald](http://www.lutheranlibrary.org/112tc-greenwald-why-the-reformation-1024/#download-the-ebook).

 ---